 We all know how the story goes...

-You send an engineer to a customer but when he gets there he realises that he has the wrong spare part.
-He gets on the phone to the office to check if you have the right one but you are speaking to another customer or in a meeting with the boss...
+You send an engineer to a customer but when he gets there he realises he doesn't have the right parts for the job.
+He gets on the phone to the office to check the stock levels, but your office staff are speaking other customers, or held up in a meeting with the boss...

-He then goes back to his van to check his timesheet and discovers he has to get to the next appointment.
-So he tells the customer that he’ll need to come back another time – the office manager will let the customer know when.
-But as the customer points out, she has already taken time off work and now she is without hot water
+The engineer then goes back to his van to check his diary but discovers he has to get to the next appointment: he has to tell the customer he’ll need to come back another time.
+This leaves the customer frustrated, the job unfulfilled and...well, it's quite the saga of problems.

 Have you ever been in this situation or a similar one?
-It’s not your fault.
-It’s not the engineer’s fault.
-But it’s frustrating for both, and even more so for the customer.
+It’s not anyone's fault really: but it is frustrating for both parties, and even more so for the customer.
 You know the proverb, “An ounce of prevention is worth a pound of cure."

 If you don’t have the right part when you need it, you lose chargeable time in addition to losing a customer, and damaging your reputation.
 This also leads to poor cash flow due to delayed invoicing.

 As an office manager you obviously know that attention to details can make a big difference.
 And as your company gets larger and more successful, these small details can add up, giving you a big headache.

 If you try to solve the problem by overstocking, you just create a new one.
 Stock that sits on the shelf or in engineers’ vans for weeks reduces the capital at your company’s disposal and could also cause your cash flow to dry up.
 That’s why large companies invest in inventory management systems so that the right parts are available “just in time”.